benmoose39/YouTube_to_m3u/README.md

 ### Add more channels
-Edit `channel_info.txt` to add your favourite YouTube livestreams
+Edit `youtube_channel_info.txt` to add your favourite YouTube livestreams

 Create a pull request or connect: https://discord.gg/dmgYmAEdee